 We arrived in Bouillon late on Friday afternoon and the beautiful medieval town was warm with golden sunlight.
-This was to be our base for a weekend break touring the Ardennes region of southern Belgium.
+This little town was to be our base for a weekend break touring the Ardennes region of southern Belgium.

 This part of Belgium has long been the heartland of Europe and rich with history; a strategic gateway between medieval Germany and France.
 Long before Belgium was ever thought of the French kings gave the duchy of Bouillon independent sovereignty because they thought it so important to preserve the route to Germany.

 Godfrey’s Castle is like the thin edge of the wedge, high on a rocky outcrop that pushes the Semois River into a deep hairpin curve.
 17th century town houses line the river promenade and the hills rising steeply on all sides are richly wooded.

 So who was Godfrey?
 Well he has gone down in history as one of the leaders of the First Crusade and in 1099 he was the first to enter Jerusalem after a 40-day siege and a three-year campaign.
 His military and political success is reflected in his chateau, with its impressive fortifications and feudal aspect.

 On the hour the little Carillion of Bouillon’s church chimes the Ode to Joy.
 We enjoy ice creams and mess about with a pedalo on the river.
 The sun goes down over the Crusader castle.
 It’s a perfect evening in Belgium’s Ardennes region.

 After the warmth of the day a few fat drops of rain fell but the summer clouds are already clearing as the wine arrives.
 At the terrace restaurant of Hotel Cosy the brouet de boeuf la cardamone is a rich example of the medieval cuisine for which the kitchen here is well known.